-Simple Random Sampling: This sampling method Involves selecting a few elements from a total population in such a way that each member of the population has an equal chance of being selected.
-Thus, a sample drawn at random is unbiased in the sense that no member of the population has any more chance of being selected than any other member (Osuala, 2001).
+Simple Random Sampling: This sampling method Involves selecting a few elements from a total population in such a way that each member of the population has an

 One means of carving out a sample from the entire population is to name or number each item in the population.
 Next, each name or number is cut into a small slip and squeezed and then placed in a container.
 The investigator puts his hand into the container to pick the number of slips required to obtain the required size of the sample.